spatialos/gdk-for-unity/docs/content/gameobject/linking-spatialos-entities.md

 [//]: # (Doc of docs reference 5.1)

 <%(TOC)%>
-# SpatialOS entities: How to link SpatialOS entities with GameObjects
+# Link SpatialOS entities to GameObjects

 _This document relates to the [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities)._